minrk/open-on-github.novaextension/README.md

 - The latest ref on the current branch is available on `origin` (e.g. in a PR or on a branch)

 Uses the `gh` command-line tool to check if the latest commit is available on `origin`.
-If it's not, it will
+If it's not, it will open on HEAD instead.

 The idea here is to always browse somewhere, rather than refusing to do anything if it can't guess where to browse, which is what other GitHub extensions seem to choose.